ThomasChia/UFC--Fight-Me-Bro/README.md

 KD | 0.008
 SUB | 0.013

 Oh dear, another problem.
-STR are so dominant and even include strikes on the ground, therefore, it might make sense to eliminate them, and just look at how the fight got to the ground, TDs vs KDs.
+STR are so dominant and even include strikes on the ground.
+Therefore, it might make sense to eliminate them, and just look at how the fight got to the ground, TDs vs KDs.

 ~~~
 data_proportions = data_types_of_fighter.sum()